arthurafarias/simplified-cpp-types-tuple/readme.md

 This project provides a simple implementation of a type-safe, recursive tuple-like container in C++.
 It demonstrates the use of template metaprogramming and recursive structures to simulate a tuple with custom behaviors.

+to build this project use [cxpm](https://github.com/arthurafarias/cxpm) package manager.

 ## Overview

 The `TupleContainer` and `Tuple` structures allow you to store different types in a sequence and access them in a type-safe manner.
 This implementation is inspired by tuples but uses recursive template structures to represent the different types.